Reginald Ely

 Reginald Ely or Reynold of Ely (fl.
-1438–1471) was an English master mason and architect working in Gothic architecture in the Kingdom of England in the 15th century.
-He "must be regarded as one of the greatest C15 English architects" for his contribution to King's College Chapel, Cambridge - one of the most salient examples of the Perpendicular style which characterized the 14th–17th centuries of English Gothic architecture.
+1438–1471) was an English master mason working in East Anglia in the 15th century.
+He has been considered one of the most significant 15th century master masons for his contribution to King's College Chapel, Cambridge - one of the most prominent examples of the Perpendicular style which characterized English Gothic architecture from the 14th century onwards.